 Mimi World of South Korea made a clone of Jenny called Mimi who is larger (Barbie sized) than Jenny with bigger feet but has a face more like Jenny.

 Jenny now is less popular with collectors and newer models of Jenny appeal only to children.
-Most collectors have moved on to Ball Jointed Dolls which are more customizable and can be posed in many positions.
+Most collectors Adult Asian Doll collectors have moved on to Ball Jointed Dolls or BJDs which are more customizable and can be posed in many positions.
+The first Ball Jointed Dolls were made by Volks were Dollfie made in first in 1997.
+Clones of BJD are called recast dolls.

 More American Clones